 (d) carbon dioxide, oxygen

-(i) A parasitic plant with yellow, slender, tubular stem.
+(i) A parasitic plant with yellow, slender and branched stem.

 (iii) The pores through which leaves exchange gases.

-(b) The plant which taps and feeds on insects is -
+(b) The plant which traps and feeds on insects is:

-Ques 10: Mark “T” if the statement is true and “F” if it is false:
+Q10.
+Mark “T” if the statement is true and “F” if it is false.

 (i) Carbon dioxide is released during photosynthesis.

-(ii) Plants which synthesize their food themselves are called saprotroph.
+(ii) Plants which synthesise their food are called saprotrophs.

 (iii) The product of photosynthesis is not a protein.

 (iv) Solar energy is converted into chemical energy during photosynthesis.